Skip to content

 Corporate executives and investors — regional directors, deal teams, and C-suite travellers operating across Westlands, Upper Hill, Kilimani, and the Gigiri embassy corridor.
 Meetings stack across multiple venues; transport between them crosses neighbourhoods where carjacking is recurring.

 Diplomatic families and international organisation staff — UNON in Gigiri, the World Bank, USAID, the European Union delegation, and dozens of embassies along UN Avenue and Limuru Road.
-The school run to the International School of Kenya in Kitisuru, the Saturday afternoon at Village Market, Two Rivers Mall, or Sarit Centre, the weekend drive to Nairobi National Park — unprotected unless a private security team covers them.
+The school run to the International School of Kenya in Kitisuru, the Saturday at Village Market, Two Rivers Mall, or Sarit Centre, the weekend drive to Nairobi National Park — all unprotected unless a private security team covers them.

 High-net-worth Kenyans and expatriate residents in Runda, Muthaiga, Karen, Nyari, and the gated estates along Kiambu Road.
 These districts attract the same targeting that wealth attracts everywhere, with less predictable police response than in comparable districts in Europe or North America.